How LLMs Actually Work

 Every AI model has a temperature setting (0.0 to 1.0) that controls randomness.
 At low temperature, the model always picks the most likely next word — safe, consistent, boring.
 At high temperature, it takes bigger creative risks — sometimes brilliant, sometimes nonsense.
 Move the slider and watch the same prompt produce wildly different outputs.

-Prompt "Write a one-sentence tagline for a new productivity app."
+"Write a one-sentence tagline for a new productivity app."

 Key Takeaways